Midtrans/midtrans-java/README.md

 `isProduction`
 ```

-You can also re-setting config using `apiConfig()` method on MidtransCoreApi.Class, MidtransSnapApi.Class or MidtransIrisApi.class like `coreApi.apiConfig.set( ... )`
+You can also re-set config using `apiConfig()` method on MidtransCoreApi.Class, MidtransSnapApi.Class or MidtransIrisApi.class like `coreApi.apiConfig.set( ... )`
 example:

 ```java